 cabinets with artifacts from the chain's history and the story of the hockey player

 On the side of the building, there's a mural showing how it looked back when it first opened:

 There's also the trendy-looking Limoncello (with delicious pizza), Gorilla Cheese, Except for Kenneth, and Cannon Coffee, among others.
-Like the stores, the restaurants and cafes change frequently so it's hard to keep up!

 Another charming aspect of Ottawa North is the work that the Business Improvement Association has done to "brand" the area and honour its textile history.
 See for example this little parkette: